 - UB118 off Dodman

 From newspaper clippings we know the U-Boats would have arrived around November 23 1920.
-By December 16, just over three weeks later, they were on the rocks.
-With newspaper reports from March and April showing the U-Boats still on the rocks, plus the salvage being under way in June, it is unlikely any experiments continued.
-Therefore, the U-Boats were only experimented on for a maximum of three weeks.
+By December 16, just over three weeks later, UB112 was on the rocks.
+The trials continued after Christmas 1920 into 1921.
+With newspaper reports from March and April showing all the U-Boats on the rocks, plus the salvage being under way in June, experiments never continued for very long.
+Therefore, the U-Boats were only experimented on for a very short period of time, completing 17 explosive trials.

 There may have been more U-Boats, we may find out one day.